- Visa and Immigration Procedure in Japan

 Starting business and visa in Japan

-If you already have a visa (status of residence) that has no restriction in the type of your activities such as Permanent Resident, Spouse or Child of Japanese National, you are free to choose your business structure whether it is a sole proprietor (kojin jigyo) or a company.
+If you already have a visa (status of residence) that has no restriction in the type of your activities such as Permanent Resident, Spouse or Child of Japanese National, you are free to choose your business structure whether it is a sole proprietor (kojin jigyo) or a company (KK or GK).

-It is in this case necessary to satisfy the required conditions (see the page on the visa and immigration procedures in Japan), and to establish, before asking for a visa (status of residence), a company with a capital of 5 millions yen or more.
-You need to make sure that you are eligible for this Investors visa in advance, as a comapny can be established regardless of your visa status (even under a tourist visa).
+It is also required to satisfy certain conditions for the Business Manager visa application (see the page on the visa and immigration procedures in Japan), and to establish, before you can apply for a visa (status of residence), a company with a capital of 5 millions yen or more.
+You need to make sure that you are eligible for this Business Manager visa in advance, as a comapny can be established regardless of your visa status.
 However you are not allowed to run a company without living in Japan with an appropreate visa.

 Employment of foreign workers

 If you intend to employ people of foreign national, it is necessary to make sure that they legally have the right to work in Japan, as you can be in a lot of trouble employing someone who doesn't have, or is unlikely to obtain an appropreate visa status.

 If your future employees already have a visa (status of residence) such as "Permanent Resident" or "Spouse or Child of Japanese National", there is no problem.
 If they don't have an appropreate working visa (status of residence) yet, they have to get one.